• Skip to main content

 As the effects of COVID-19 present financial challenges to nearly every nonprofit organization, some that have endowments may be wondering whether and how much your endowment funds can be used to keep your organization afloat.
 While a lot depends on the specifics of the endowment, this article is intended to provide an overview of some …

-Read moreThinking of Invading Your Endowment?
+Read MoreThinking of Invading Your Endowment?

 Webcast: Considering a Merger?